-Despite revisions to the Penal Code allows judges to take mental capacity of juveniles into consideration during sentencing, in 2014 and 2015 authorities executed at least 20 persons who were under the age of 18 at the time of their alleged crimes.
+Revisions to the Penal Code allows judges to take mental capacity of juveniles into consideration during sentencing.
+Nonetheless, these revisions have yet to stop the execution of juvenile offenders.
+In 2014 and 2015 authorities executed at least 20 persons who were under the age of 18 at the time of their alleged crimes.

-Fatemeh Salbehi, a girl who was sentenced to death at the age of 17, for the murder age of the man she was forcibly married to when she was 16.
-While during her original trial, she reportedly exhibited signs of suicidal tendencies, the appeals court rule that she was mature enough to be sentenced as an adult, and she was executed on 13 October 2015.
+Fatemeh Salbehi was sentenced to death at the age of 17 for the murder of the man she was forcibly married to when she was 16.
+During her original trial, she reportedly exhibited signs of suicidal tendencies.
+The appeals court rule that she was mature enough to be sentenced as an adult and she was executed on 13 October 2015.